absinthe0223/OMALab-Employee-Manual/conflict-resolution.md

 # Conflict Resolution Process {#conflict-resolution-process}

-At OMAlab, we address and resolve conflicts with these principles at front of mind:
+At OMALab, we address and resolve conflicts with these principles at front of mind:

 * It’s impossible to change other people.
 We can only change ourselves.
 * We take ownership for our thoughts, beliefs, words, and actions.
 We don’t spread rumors.